acidgreenservers/EECOL-Wire-Tools-Suite/.ai-context/ai-rules/global/contributing.md

 ### 2.1.
 Generate Code
 *   Implement the changes exactly as described in the approved plan.
-*   Adhere strictly to the `EECOL-Style.md` checklist regarding visual and code consistency.
+*   Adhere strictly to the project's deduced conventions and styling for visual and code consistency.
-*   Ensure all new code follows the project's technical patterns (e.g., Vanilla JS, IndexedDB for storage, no `console.log` spam).
+*   Ensure all new code follows the project's established technical patterns (e.g., adhering to the chosen framework, data storage patterns, logging standards).

 ### 2.2.
 Self-Correction and Verification
-*   After generation, review the code against the action plan and the `EECOL-Style.md` checklist.
+*   After generation, review the code against the action plan and the project's deduced conventions.
-*   Verify that no utility functions were unnecessarily rewritten.
+*   Verify that no shared utility functions or components were unnecessarily rewritten.
 *   Confirm that all new UI elements match the established theme.
 *   Ensure no debugging artifacts (`console.log`, commented-out code) remain.